EnBW open to partnerships in U.S. offshore wind expansion

 “At the moment, it is very difficult to develop new offshore wind parks in our home market Germany as well as in the remaining parts of Europe.
 We want to continue to grow and are looking for attractive foreign markets in a very selective way.”

+Mastiaux, a former E.ON and BP (BP.L) executive, said that would not change, as large structural overhauls swallow a lot of time, energy and money, adding he would rather use these resources to expand EnBW’s business.

+That includes examining retrofits of coal plants, which are due to be phased out by Germany, but Mastiaux said operators would have to be compensated if there were cases of expropriation.

-Reporting by Christoph Steitz, Tom Kaeckenhoff and Vera Eckert, editing by Riham Alkousaa
+Reporting by Christoph Steitz, Tom Kaeckenhoff and Vera Eckert, editing by Riham Alkousaa and Ken Ferris